Dental Implants in Poulsbo, WA

 Dental Implant Surgery

 First, you will schedule a consultation and meet with one of our oral surgeons.
 We will examine your oral health, discuss your goals, and help you select the right form of anesthesia for your treatment.
-Our office is equipped with state-of-the-art 3D scanning technology, which we use to assess the wisdom teeth and create your custom treatment plan.
+Our office is equipped with state-of-the-art 3D scanning technology, which we use to assess your oral health and create your custom treatment plan.

 On the day of your surgery, we will administer the selected type of anesthesia.
 Your oral surgeon will make a small incision in the gum tissue, insert the implant post, and place sutures as necessary.
-You will rest in our office until the anesthesia wears off.
 A responsible adult must drive you home and must remain with you for 24 hours if you undergo IV sedation.

 It will take several months for the implant post to fully heal.
 Once it has fused to the jaw bone, you will return for a second procedure to have the connective abutment placed over the implant post.
 Sometimes this is performed during the first surgical visit.
 A restorative dentist will create and attach your final crown.